-UK and EU meeting 'constructive,' says UK government
+Johnson cancels press conference appearance amid noisy protests

-(CNN)The first face-to-face Brexit talks between UK Prime Minister Boris Johnson and European Commission President Jean-Claude Juncker were "constructive," the PM's spokesperson has insisted.
+Bettel went on to say that Brexit was not the choice of the EU but that of the UK's Conservative government.
+"You can't hold our future hostage for party political gains," he said, adding: "I repeat this Brexit is not my choice."

-But Juncker was less optimistic, pointing out that the EU was still waiting to hear of a workable alternative to the controversial Northern Ireland backstop plan.
+Johnson's spokesperson had earlier said that talks between Johnson and Juncker, the first time the pair have met since Johnson took office in July, were "constructive" and that the UK PM had proposed an alternative solution to the Irish backstop -- a sticking point in the ongoing Brexit negotiations between the UK and the European Union.

-Johnson and Juncker shared a working lunch in Luxembourg on Monday -- the first time the pair have met since Johnson took office in July.
+It is not yet clear what the UK's proposed backstop arrangements are and Juncker was less optimistic following Monday's working lunch in Luxembourg, pointing out that the EU was still waiting to hear of a workable alternative to the controversial Northern Ireland backstop plan.

-"The aim of the meeting was to take stock of the ongoing technical talks between the EU and the UK and to discuss the next steps," Juncker said in a statement following the talks.
+In a statement following the talks, Juncker said the aim of the meeting was to "take stock" of the ongoing Brexit negotiations and to discuss the "next steps."

 The Commission President said it was "the UK's responsibility to come forward with legally operational solutions that are compatible with the Withdrawal Agreement," adding: "such proposals have not yet been made."